Therapeutic Fitness & Exercise Therapy in Sydney

-How Does The Body Response to Exercise Therapy ?
+How Does The Body Respond to Exercise Therapy ?

-The human body generally responds well to physical exercise and substantial improvements may be anticipated in heart and lung function, muscular strength and endurance, flexibility and one’s ability to respond to stimulii.
+The human body generally responds well to physical exercise and substantial improvements may be anticipated in heart and lung function, muscular strength and endurance, flexibility and one’s ability to respond to stimuli.

 Some of the more noticeable changes to exercise may include: